Reactive Dog Training Upper West Side

 Catch it before it happens

 We show you exactly what your dog looks like ten seconds before the lunge — on your specific block, with your specific triggers.
-You'll know when to give space, when to turn, and when to wait.
-And you'll have enough room to do it, even on a narrow UWS side street.
+You’ll know when to give space, when to turn, and when to wait — even on a narrow UWS side street.

 Your body on a crowded sidewalk